ANUSHKA49282/prompt-to-plot/README.md

 ## Overview

-**Prompt to Plot** is a Streamlit-based AI storytelling app that transforms your ideas into creative narratives using the [Zephyr-7B](https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha) language model.
+**Prompt to Plot** is a Streamlit-based AI storytelling app that transforms your ideas into creative narratives using the **Gemini 1.5 Flash** model from Google.

 This project is ideal for:
 - Writers looking for inspiration